googleworkspace/apps-script-oauth2/README.md

 See the [FitBit sample](samples/FitBit.gs) for the complete code.

+#### Setting the token HTTP method

+Almost all services use the `POST` HTTP method when retrieving the access token, but a few services deviate from the spec and use the `PUT` method instead.
+To accomodate those cases you can use the `setTokenMethod()` method to specify the HTTP method to use when making the request.

 #### Modifying the access token payload

 Some OAuth providers, such as the Smartsheet API, require you to